 In the Northwest, Thunder Bay’s eclectic and internationally influenced culinary scene draws on the city’s intimate connectivity to its natural environment.
 A strong farm to table scene and a new generation of chefs, entrepreneurs and producers contribute to a taste of place that supports a surprising array of locally-harvested and -processed ingredients from the farmland, lakes and boreal forest.

-Moving into the region, there are more uniquely Northern experiences to savour, including “walleye wings” in Kenora, Indigenous offerings in Dryden and craft beers, farmers’ markets, blueberry festivals and shore lunches throughout.
+There are more uniquely Northern experiences to savour, including “walleye wings” in Kenora, Indigenous offerings in Dryden and craft beers, farmers’ markets, blueberry festivals and shore lunches throughout.

 When in North Bay, we make sure to stop for lunch at White Owl Bistro.
 It’s so good, we often go twice!

 In Temiskaming Shores, we always look forward to lingering over a perfectly cooked steak at Zantes.
+The region also has some really cool agritourism experiences – including our Feast On Certified friends at Thornloe Cheese and Bison Du Nord, Ontario’s largest bison ranch!

 For those looking to spend the night in Sault Ste.
 Marie, we recommend Quattro.
 Not only is it a beautiful hotel, the in-house restaurant, Vinotecca is well worth the roadtrip.
+Wake-up early and make your way to The Breakfast Pig – our favorite breakfast joint in Ontario.
+Angela Caputo and her team sling the fluffies pancakes, the crispiest bacon and plenty of perfectly poached eggs daily!

 Exploring the Region?